orenz/net-passport/README.md

 // Create an object with the relevant parameters const params = {
   netPassportID: 112233,  // **required** your NetPassport id
-  initURI: "localhost:3000", // **required** your base auth uri, you can save it in an .env file and use it anywhere
+  initURI: "/", // **required** your base auth path
+  redirectUri: "/auth/callback", // **required** callback auth path so NetPassport could recieve authentication callback
   successRedirect: "/success", // **required** a success relative path in case user authenticated successfully
-  failureRedirect: "/failed", // ***required** a failed relative path for failed authentication
+  failureRedirect: "/failed", // ***required** a failed relative path for failed authentication }
-  redirectUri: "/auth/callback" // optional path so NetPassport could recieve authentication callback }

 // You can choose one private key option const pk = {
   privateKey: fs.readFileSync(pathToPrivateKey, { encoding: "utf-8" }) // client privateKey file encoded in utf-8
+}

+// OR

+const pk = {
-  pathToPrivateKey: path.join(__dirname, ssl, "myPrivateKey.pem") // optional, instead of privateKey as file, send the path to your pk
+  privateKeyPath: path.join(__dirname, ssl, "myPrivateKey.pem") // optional, instead of privateKey as file, send the path to your pk
 }

 // Use NetPassport in a top level middleware